andreasbalevik/hugo-fjordapartments.com/content/leiligheter/_index.en.md

 sitemap:
   priority: 1

 images:
   - src: /images/apartments/holmen-19b.jpg
+    alt: Holmen 19 apartment with fjord view and balconies

 # CONTENT
 title: Apartments in Balestrand
-description: Three apartments in central Balestrand, all with fjord views and fully equipped.
+description: Three apartments on Holmen 19, each with a balcony, fjord view and quick access to town and fjord activities.
+keywords:
+  - apartments in Balestrand
+  - fjord view apartments
+  - Airbnb Balestrand
+  - Holmen 19 stay
+  - Sognefjord accommodation
-intro: We have three apartments available — Holmen 19A, 19B and 19C.
-We use Airbnb for booking.
-Below you'll find each apartment with photos, amenities and a direct booking link.
+intro: We have three apartments available — Holmen 19A, 19B and 19C — all bookable via Airbnb.
+Below you will find each unit with photos, amenities and a direct booking link.
 intro-button-text: Practical information

 ---